TobyLouis/TobysPortfolio/Thesis/README.md

-# A General Class of Additive Parametric Models for Recurrent Event Data
+## A General Class of Additive Parametric Models for Recurrent Event Data
-### Advised by: Dr. Russell S. Stocker
+*Toby L. Trotta, August 2024; Advised by: Dr. Russell S. Stocker*

 This project presents the theoretical development and empirical testing of an intervention-based effective age model.